Full Universities Australia Logo Universities Australia Logo

 Citations recognise and reward the diversity of contributions made by individuals and teams to the quality of student learning.
 They are awarded to individuals or teams who have contributed to the quality of student learning in a specific area of responsibility over a sustained period, whether they are academic staff, general staff, sessional staff or institutional associates.

-In 2020, up to 100 citations will be awarded across the following seven categories:
+In 2025, up to 100 citations will be awarded across the categories below:

 Maximum of six Citation submissions per institution.